Audi fined $925 million in Germany over diesel emissions

 Prosecutors in Munich said Tuesday that the fine was imposed because Audi management neglected its oversight duties in selling cars with engines made by it and group partner Volkswagen that did not conform to legal limits on harmful emissions of nitrogen oxides.
 The case covered some 4.9 million Audi cars sold in Europe, the U.S. and elsewhere between 2004 and 20018.

-In September 2015, parent company Volkswagen admitted rigging some 11 million diesel vehicles with software that enabled them to pass emissions tests even though emissions in real driving were much higher.
+In September 2015, parent company Volkswagen admitted rigging some 11 million diesel vehicles worldwide with software that enabled them to pass U.S. emissions tests even though emissions in real driving were much higher.

+Nitrogen oxides can make existing lung disease worse, contribute to the development of asthma and increase susceptibility to respiratory infections, according to the U.S. Environmental Protection Agency.
+The European Environmental Agency estimated that nitrogen oxides were responsible for around 68,000 premature deaths in the European Union in 2013.

 Most Read Business Stories